TRENT-OS/os_tls/README.md

 ## Overview

-OS TLS Library provides a library that allows components to establish TLS connections
+OS TLS provides a library that allows components to establish TLS connections.

 ## Usage